WrathChaos/react-native-bouncy-checkbox-group/README.md

 ## Data Format

-You MUST follow this data format as `ICheckboxButton`
+You MUST follow this data format as `CheckboxButton`

 ```json
 [